battlejoose/fishingHolBuild/README.md

 ### 3. Fight the Fish (Dynamic Catch Mechanic)

-This is where it gets interesting.
  When a fish bites, a **reel bar** appears and the fight begins.
 The fish alternates between two phases on a randomized timer (2–10 seconds per cycle):

 ```
             ┌─────────────────────────────────────┐